AGMs and EGMs for Sport Clubs

 AGMs are especially important if your club is an incorporated association, as they are required every year to comply with NSW obligations.
 For more information on your club's legal obligations, see the 'Incorporated Associations' card at the bottom of the page.

-Before the meeting, the current secretary sends out notice of the meeting to all members and stakeholders, a minimum of 14 days (AGM) or 24 hours (EGM) in advance.
+Before the meeting, the secretary must send out notice of the meeting to all members and stakeholders, typically via email.
+This notice must be sent a minimum of 14 days in advance for AGMs and 24 hours in advance for EGMs.
 This notice should include the following information:

 • Date, time and location